 UnitedHealth Group, the nation's largest health insurance company by revenue, is predicting sizable profit growth next year and beyond as the rollout of the Patient Protection and Affordable Care Act becomes more entrenched.

 Prem Reddy of Prime Healthcare Services draws fire for wrangling with insurers, shucking unprofitable service lines, using aggressive coding, slashing overhead and fighting unions.
 Yet his bids for failing systems keep on winning.

 Too many participants in the new-look healthcare landscape are attempting to win this new game with yesterday's star players.

 Tricare, the healthcare program that covers U.S. military personnel and their dependents, is planning a change that could leave one of the three insurers it now contracts with out in the cold starting in 2017, according to a new draft request for proposals from the program released recently.

 Many Illinois consumers who bought health insurance on the year-old government-run marketplace will see modest increases in prices for 2015, and they'll have significantly more choices when they start shopping next week, Gov. Pat Quinn's administration announced Friday.

-Health insurers increasingly are building and staffing brick-and-mortar retail centers to expand their membership base and enhance their brand image with the public.
+Health insurers increasingly are building and staffing bricks-and-mortar retail centers to potentially expand their membership base and, most importantly for now, enhance their brand image with the public.